Aircloak/aircloak/cloak/README.md

 ### First build

-Make sure you install hex client and rebar with `mix local.hex` and `mix local.rebar`.
+Make sure you install `hex` and `rebar` with `mix local.hex` and `mix local.rebar`.
 At this point, you can simply run `make` to fetch all dependencies and compile the project.

 ### Preparing the database